-Sigrid entrusted the golden arm-ring to two brothers who were smiths, seeking their opinion of its worth.
+Signid entrusted the golden arm-ring to two brothers who were smiths, seeking their opinion of its worth.
 They observed its size and then weighed it.
 They whispered to each other and smiled secretly, not talking about the ring's weight.

 Sigrid demanded to know why they snickered.
 The ring's weight did not match the proper weight for gold of that size.
 The ring was broken in two - it was "counterfeit"! - not solid gold, only copper, covered with a layer of gold!
-Then Sigrid was furious and concluded that King Olaf "would defraud her in more things than that".
+Then Sigrid was furious and his hand.
+Whereupon he arose, and she too.
+Then Sigurth said, 'This may well be your death!"
+With that they parted.
+The king returned north to Vik [Oslo], and the queen east to Sweden.
+10

-In spring they met to discuss their upcoming marriage.
-At first, things went well between them.
-"Then King Olaf said that Sigrith should be baptized and accept the true faith [i.e., to show her acceptance of Christ as her personal Savior, and her allegiance to the Christian faith, publicly rejecting her pagan Viking gods].
+"Then King Olaf said that Sigrith should be baptized and accept the true faith [i.e., to show her acceptance of Christ as her personal Savior, and her loyalty to the Christian faith, publicly rejecting her pagan Viking gods].
 She replied in this wise: 'I do not mean to abandon the faith I have had, and my kinsmen before me.
 Nor shall I object to your belief in the God you prefer.'

 Then King Olaf became very angry and said hastily, 'Why should I want to marry you, dog of a heathen?'
-And he slapped her in the face with the glove he had in his hand.
-Whereupon he arose, and she too.
-Then Sigurth said, 'This may well be your death!"
-With that they parted.
-The king returned north to Vik [near Oslo], and the queen east to Sweden.
+And he slapped her in the face with the glove he had in